Kansas: Sales Tax Handbook

 Vehicles purchases are some of the largest sales commonly made in Kansas, which means that they can lead to a hefty sales tax bill.
 This page covers the most important aspects of Kansas' sales tax with respects to vehicle purchases.
 For vehicles that are being rented or leased, see see taxation of leases and rentals.

 Kansas collects a 7.3% to 8.775% state sales tax rate on the purchase of all vehicles.
 There are also local taxes up to 1%, which will vary depending on region.
-The maximum tax that can be owed is 775 dollars.

 In addition to taxes, car purchases in Kansas may be subject to other fees like registration, title, and plate fees.
 You can find these fees further down on the page.